What is a compromise of taxes?

 You must also provide your latest statement from mortgage holders or other lenders for any debt you listed.

 A checklist of required documentation is available at (revenue.wi.gov/DORForms/a-212a.pdf).
-We reserve the right to independently verify any information you provide through our records or third-party contacts.
+We reserve the right to verify any information you provide through our records or third-party contacts.

-How is my ability to pay in full determined?
+How is my ability to pay determined?

 We will look at your equity in any real or personal property; past, present, and future earning potential; the priority of other creditors; whether your current financial condition is likely to be temporary or permanent; your present life style; your ability to borrow; and any other factors we consider relevant in making a decision.

-What happens after I have filed a petition for compromise?
+What happens after I have filed a Petition for Compromise?

 Any collection actions which have been started by us before your petition was filed, such as wage attachments, levies, or property seizures, will continue unless we believe it is in our best interest to stop such action.
 No new collection actions will be started while we review your petition.
 We will, however, apply state and/or federal refunds (if any) and may still file new tax lien(s).